Leah Ward Sears is a Partner in the Litigation Section of Smith, Gambrell & Russell, LLP .

 Honorary degrees have been conferred on Ms. Sears by Spelman College, Clark Atlanta University, Piedmont College, LaGrange College, Morehouse College, Savannah State University, and John Marshall Law School.
-Ms. Sears is the recipient of the Emory Medal, the American Bar Association’s Margaret Brent Award, and the Daily Report’s Lifetime Achievement Award.
-She was named one of the “Fastcase 50” Award Winners in 2012, which recognizes the most courageous innovators, visionaries, disruptors and leaders in the law.
+Ms. Sears is the recipient of the Lifetime Achievement Award by the Anti-Defamation League, the Emory Medal, the American Bar Association’s Margaret Brent Award, and the Daily Report’s Lifetime Achievement Award.
+She was named, in 2020, one of ten Georgia women of the Century by USA Today, and was one of the “Fastcase 50” Award Winners in 2012, which recognizes the most courageous innovators, visionaries, disruptors and leaders in the law.

 Ms. Sears represents companies, large and small, as well as national and multinational corporations, governments, colleges and universities, health care systems, health care providers, executives and individuals on a wide variety of legal matters and has a successful track record of obtaining favorable outcomes.

 She counsels clients on business and contractual disputes, litigation, appeals, arbitration and mediation, internal investigations, class actions, fraud, mass tort, medical malpractice and civil rights matters.
 She also successfully represented clients in property damage cases in New York City following the 9/11 terrorist attacks.

 American Academy of Appellate Lawyers — Board Member and Fellow

 The Carter Center — Board of Trustees